kidscancode/godot_recipes/src/content/2D/multi_target_camera.md

 Maximum and minimum zoom values will also depend on the size of objects in your game and how close or far you want to get.

-Finally, the `margin` property is going to add some extra space around the targets so they're not right on the edge of the viewable area.
+The `margin` property is going to add some extra space around the targets so they're not right on the edge of the viewable area.

 Lastly, we have our array of targets and we get the viewport size so that we can properly calculate the scale.